 Staff Augmentation:

 As we know, the technological landscape is constantly evolving.
 In this context, staff augmentation allows organizations to stay up-to-date with the latest trends.
-Hiring temporary experts who are already familiar with new technologies enables faster and more efficient implementation, without the learning curve that internal staff might face.
+Hiring temporary staff who are already familiar with new technologies enables faster and more efficient implementation, without the learning curve that internal staff might face.
+Temporary staff can provide niche expertise and flexibility for short-term projects, though there may be challenges such as integration with existing teams and reliance on external providers for performance and quality.

 Traditional Recruitment: